wp-plugins/alo-easymail/readme.txt

 5. The widget on administration dashboard

 == Changelog ==

+= 2.2.1 =
+* Fixed: now query that gets recipients in queue should be very faster

 = 2.2 =
 * Added: compatubility with WPML (WordPress Multilingual Plugin)